cmu-sei/foundry-docs/docs/cubespace-instructor/2-ins-red-raider.md

 ![image 73](img/image73.png)

 Now that the pirate-attacker has a root account on the system, it will attempt to pass an ssh command through the codex-decoder to the ship-critical-systems VM to shutdown and remove all Docker containers.

+This is the outward indication that you have been attacked.
+This may impact other challenges, such as the *Aurellian Galactic Museum* challenge, that rely on these Docker containers to be running.

 The way to prevent this attack would be to block the attacker system at the source/gateway firewall, disable remote Docker commands on the ship-critical-systems VM, disable the pirate account on the codex-decoder, or set up some type of watchdog service to make sure the containers stay up.

 ![image 74](img/image74.png)